sbernauer/breakwater/README.md

     -f, --fps <FPS>
             Frames per second the VNC server should aim for [default: 30]

+        --font <FONT>
+            The font used to render the text on the screen.
+Should be a ttf file [default:
+            Arial.ttf]

     -h, --height <HEIGHT>
             Height of the drawing surface [default: 720]